 Anyone who has experimented with social media can tell you that it is a very time-consuming strategy, but it works if implemented correctly.
 To do so you must create a variety of content, a social media schedule for that content and a means to track your progress.

 Luckily there are several different approaches to managing your companies social media presence.
 By educating yourself on what services are available, what your budget is, and what style of campaigns have proven successful you can set up a social media schedule that is consistent and that will engage your viewers.

 Are you beginning to feel the pressure?
 That’s Okay, there are many alternatives other than handling it yourself.
-Below is a list of pro’s and con’s for different social media management strategies.
+Below is a list of the pros and cons of different social media management strategies.

 The “DIY” Strategy